What does the Parish Council do…

 Who runs the Parish Council?

 Parish Councils are the first tier of local government.
 All Yaxham councillors are independent of any political party.
 The seven councillors are elected for four years.
 By-elections or co-options may be held/made to fill vacancies occurring between elections.
-The next election of all Parish Council seats will be held in May 2019.
+The last election of all Parish Council seats was held in May 2019 – the next will be in May 2023.
 A Chairman is elected by the councillors each year and controls the business of the Parish Council meetings.
 All decisions are taken by the councillors at Parish Council meetings which are open to the public.
-The Parish Clerk is employed by the Parish Council and she prepares agenda, takes minutes, advises the councillors on their legal responsibilities, carries out the decisions of the Council and administers the Council’s finances.
+The Parish Clerk is employed by the Parish Council and prepares agenda, takes minutes, advises the councillors on their legal responsibilities, carries out the decisions of the Council and administers the Council’s finances.

 Yaxham Parish Council sets an annual Parish Precept which is collected by Breckland Council as part of the Council Tax payment.
-See notices, statements and returns below.
+See notices, statements and returns on the Finance page.

 Feedback from residents is vitally important if your Parish Council is to reflect your views.
 Please come along to a Parish Council meeting, speak to a councillor or contact the Clerk.